 “Larvae basically decide to pupate once they have eaten enough.
 But at a stage where they have already got enough protein in them, if you give them protein-deficient food, they hit a dilemma.
 Normal larvae have a neuronal circuit in their brains that let them get over this.
 However, we have a set of mutants that cannot pupate under this condition,” says Gaiti Hasan.
 “In actual fact, these mutants have everything in them to be able to pupate, but because this circuit is not functioning properly, they are unable to ignore the protein deficit,” she continues.

-The circuit Hasan's group has discovered consists of three types of nerve cells - one set senses and reports the lack of protein in food, a second set integrates this input with metabolic information and the third set controls the hormonal signals necessary to begin pupation.
-The nerve cells involved in integration and control of hormonal signals reside in an area of the insect brain known as the mid-Ventral Ganglion (mVG), which in turn communicates with a central brain region that is akin to the mammalian hypothalamus.
+The circuit Hasan’s group has discovered consists of three types of nerve cells – one set senses and reports the lack of protein in food, a second set integrates this input with metabolic information and the third set controls the hormonal signals necessary to begin pupation.
+The nerve cells involved in this integration process and control of hormonal signals reside in an area of the insect brain known as the mid-Ventral Ganglion (mVG), which in turn communicates with a region of the central brain that is akin to the mammalian hypothalamus.

 “What is really amazing about this work is that it demonstrates that a pure signalling pathway from a neuronal system can control a developmental switch – the one that tells a larva to become a pupa,” says Siddharth Jayakumar, Hasan’s student and the lead author of the paper that details these findings in the journal eLife.

 Hasan and Jayakumar believe that the “integrator circuit” linking nutrition and development that they have uncovered could be similar in insects and mammals.
 Although the types of nerve cells involved in the two systems maybe very different, the circuit patterns are highly likely to be similar.